 - A boat trip to explore Lac Leman

-If you live here or know the area well, I would welcome other suggestions of activities to do with young children and babies.
+If you live here or know the area well, I would welcome other suggestions of summer activities to do in and around Morzine with young children and babies.
 You may also be interested in our blog on why we think that living in the mountains is awesome.